isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 Missing values are a common problem.
 In a research study, we can always approach the researcher to ask them about to the missing value.
 However, since this dataset is fictitious, the missing value will be left empty. </br> </br>

-The categorical and binary variables will be changed to factors, and the first two columns of the dataset will be removed as they are not required.
+The categorical and binary variables will be changed to factors, and the first two columns of the dataset were removed as they were not required.
 </br>

 ```